Updated April 9, 2019

 - External Layer 7 load balancing

 AWS load balancing services can be used both internally and externally.
-Google Cloud services are separated between external access and internal access.
-Google Cloud's internal option is Internal Load Balancing.
+Google Cloud load balancing services are separated between external access and internal access.
+Google Cloud's internal options are Internal TCP/UDP Load Balancing and Internal HTTP(S) Load Balancing.

 AWS and Google Cloud load balancing comparisons